 Specifically related to regulatory compliance, here are more red flags to watch out for:

-- No record of staff training
+- No training of staff

-- No oversight of fourth party vendors
+- No fourth party oversight

 Remember, at the end of the day, it’s your responsibility to protect your organization and its customers.